GraphingLib/GraphingLib/docs/handbook/smart_figure_projections.rst

 .. note::

     You can also nest :class:`~graphinglib.SmartFigureWCS` objects within standard :class:`~graphinglib.SmartFigure` layouts or vice versa to combine plots with different projections.
+Indexing follows the same rules as for :class:`~graphinglib.SmartFigure`, so retrieving ``fig[0, 0]`` returns the child SmartFigure occupying that position.

 Getting Started
 ---------------